ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/004_insertion.md

 ```

 </details>

+## Quick Knowledge Check ✅

+Before moving on, make sure you understand:

+1. What's the first step in AVL tree insertion?
+2. When do we need to perform rotations during insertion?
+3. How many rotations might be needed after inserting a single node?
+4. How does insertion handle the empty tree case?
+5. What options do we have for handling duplicate values?

 In the next section, we'll explore the search operation in AVL trees, which is identical to the search operation in regular binary search trees.